 There is no denying that Avengers: Infinity War changed the face of the MCU as we know it.
-But did it also introduce two major components from the comics?
+But did it also secretly introduce Lady Death?

 Warning: Major spoilers for Avengers: Infinity War ahead.